1. Home>

 Criar in the Indicative Preterite

 The Indicative Preterite of criar is used to talk about actions completed in the past, at a specific point in time.
-For example, "crie", meaning "I raised".
+For example, "crie", meaning "I reared".

 In Spanish, the Indicative Preterite is known as "El Pretérito Indefinido".